 my knowledge of marketing to develop their marketing strategy.
 I would be involved in data analysis, talking through how to generate online engagement and how to develop social media posts.
 This role was really fun to volunteer at because it gave me the chance to gain experience, meet people who work in that field everyday (meaning I had the chance to learn a lot) and find out more about sports services that are available in Fife.”

-Every volunteer is a hero, help us celebrate them this Volunteer’s Week!
+Every volunteer is a hero, help us celebrate them!

 Know someone who is always helping others and deserves a spot on this page?
 Let us know.